canonical/k8s-snap/docs/src/_parts/cis/node.md

 Remediation:

-Run the below command (based on the file location on your system) on the each worker node.
+Run the below command on the each worker node.

-For example,
-chmod 600 /etc/kubernetes/kubelet.conf
+`chmod 600 /etc/kubernetes/kubelet.conf`

 #### Control 4.1.6